 You scroll through your social media in hopes of finding someone to talk to, only to see Snapchat stories of your friends at a Secret Santa party.
 Ouch.
 Where was your invite?

 This evolves into a spiral of overthinking.
 Maybe nobody wants to hang out with you.
 Maybe you’ll never get invited to a holiday party.
 Christmas?
 More like Christmissing out.

 Snap out of it.
 Literally—get off Snapchat!
 Social media is a place where people display their best highlights, and it’s unfair to compare this to your reality.
 Instagram stories don’t usually display people feeling just as blue as you.

-Christmas break does not mean you have to attend parties every weekend.
-Do what you want to do, not what expectations tell you to.
+Winter Break does not mean you have to attend parties every weekend.
+Do what you want to do, not what expectations tell you to do.
 It’s okay to ‘go into hibernation’ and curl up alone with some movies.
 You’ve worked hard all term—you deserve to treat yourself to whatever makes you happy!

 “I’m not ‘cuffed’.”

 You’re walking down the snowy streets, and everywhere you turn, you see cute couples.
 Kissing each other on the nose.
 Holding hands through their mittens.
 Yuck, you think to yourself.